qconn-io/apiops-assistant/instructions/instructions.md

 ### **Detailed Decision Points per Phase**

-Use the following decision points and AI Proactive Questions/Suggestions to guide discussions and decision-making in each phase.
+Use the following decision points as **compelentary** Proactive Questions/Suggestions to guide discussions and decision-making in each phase.
+First prioritize the prompt and existing information in the project context, then, if proactive questions required - ask them.

 #### **Phase 1: API Product Strategy**